 - interview you and your colleagues

-- identify what regulatory requirements apply to your product
+- identify what regulatory requirements apply to the sites or apps

 - familiarize ourselves with your product

-- assess whether your product passes the cited standards or not
+- assess whether they pass the cited standards/regulations or not

-- provide a written opinion statement signed by a certified expert (CPWA, WAS, CPACC)
+- provide a formal expert opinion statement signed by a certified expert (CPWA, WAS, CPACC, ADS)

 Or, would you prefer a full audit right away?
 Either way, let’s jump on a call!